 Limit states and associated seismic actions

-The performance requirements shall refer to the state of damage in the structures, herein described through the Limit States (LS) according to the definition in prEN 1998-1-1:2022, 4.3(1).
+The performance requirements shall refer to the state of damage in the structures, herein described through the Limit States (LS) according to the definition in EN 1998-1-1:—2, 4.3(1).

 The seismic performance of the structures addressed by in this standard shall correspond to the Significant Damage (SD) limit state, in which the structure and its ancillary elements are significantly damaged, but both retain their structural integrity with controlled leakage of contents.